GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/creatingADescriptor.rst

         def telescope(self, dataset, **args):
             return dataset.get_phu_key_value("TELESCOP")

-Note, all descriptors should have the same signature, including a ``dataset`` argument and ``**args``.
-The latter is requires to the infrastructure can send unexpected parameters to the function which may be provided by the infrastructure but of no interest to that particular descriptor algorithm.
+Note, all descriptors should have the same function signature,  including ``self``, a ``dataset`` argument and ``**args`` to catch all named arguments.
+The latter is required by the infrastructure so that unexpected parameters can be sent to all descriptor algorithms, some of which may be handled by the infrastructure on behalf of the descriptor function.